LazyScaper/fpl-checker/README.md

 ## Sample Output

 ```
-Big wompers!
+Womp womp!
 Shane has gone overbudget with Palmer (10.5m) and Haaland (14m)

-Jake has shat the bed.
-Pedro Cask Ale contains more than 1 player from Arsenal (Gabriel and Saliba)
+Oh dear, oh dear!
+Jake has more than 1 player from Arsenal (Gabriel and Saliba)

 Yikes!
-Harry has not included players from Burnley.
-That's gonna sting
+Harry has not included players from Burnley
 ```

 ## Project Structure